Binibining Pilipinas 1996

 Binibining Pilipinas 1996 was the 33rd edition of Binibining Pilipinas.
 It took place at the Araneta Coliseum in Quezon City, Metro Manila, Philippines on March 24, 1996.

-At the end of the event, Joanne Santos crowned Aileen Damiles as Binibining Pilipinas Universe 1996, Caroline Subijano, Binibining Pilipinas World 1994, crowned Daisy Reyes as Binibining Pilipinas World 1996, and Gladys Dueñas crowned Yedda Marie Mendoza as Binibining Pilipinas International 1996.
+At the end of the event, Joanne Santos crowned Aileen Damiles as Binibining Pilipinas Universe 1996, Caroline Subijano, Binibining Pilipinas World 1994, crowned Daisy Reyes as Binibining Pilipinas World 1996, and Gladys Dueñas crowned Yedda Marie Kittilsvedt as Binibining Pilipinas International 1996.
 Maria Sovietskaya Bacud was named First Runner-Up, while Sonia Santiago was named Second Runner-Up.